jayantbh/shared-canvas/README.md

 Shared canvas is a square canvas where you and everyone else can scribble away together.

+This project has been built mostly in the native web stack (1).

 TODO:

 - Create a screen where you can see people's individual arts in a list.